*Pricing shown is for the ONLINE course only. Live Course prices may vary.

 In this lesson, we will discuss a variety of PCR formats, how to construct an effective narrative, the essentials of clinical and operational compliance and the importance of patient privacy.

 Lesson 3: Documenting Consent, Refusals and Special Situations

 This lesson deals with unique situations such as; patient consent, refusals and dealing with law enforcement.

-In course 4, we will discover what Clinical Documentation Improvement (CDI) is and why it’s important.
+In lesson 4, we will discover what Clinical Documentation Improvement (CDI) is and why it’s important.
 We will also review documentation requirements for common patient care situations.

-Lesson 6: Medical Necessity and the Reason for Transport
+Lesson 6: Documenting the Reason for the Transport

 Last, but not least we will discuss the necessity of obtaining a patient signature for every transport.
 We will also cover the reason for crew signatures, the requirements of valid Physician Certification Statements (PCS) forms and when and how to use the Advance Beneficiary Notice (ABN).